Product Overview Questions

 - How can users of my open source project buy Zing?

-You will need the Azul open source development license.
-When you download Zing, you will accept this license as part of the process.
+You will need the Azul open source agreement.
+When you download Zing, you will accept this agreement as part of the process.

 - What license will users of my project need for deployment?

-Commercial users of your open source project will need to purchase a production license and maintenance from Azul Systems.
-Licenses are based on an annual subscription per server.
-Please direct your users to call us at +1.650.230.6500, email us at firstname.lastname@example.org or use our web form to request licensing assistance.
+Commercial users of your open source project will need to purchase Zing subscriptions from Azul Systems.
+Please direct your users to call us at +1.650.230.6500, email us at firstname.lastname@example.org or use our web form to request assistance.

 - How can I get support during development?

-Free support is available on the developer forum here.
-You may also purchase a developer support contract from Azul Systems.
+Free support is available via the Zing Community Forum.
+You may also purchase support from Azul Systems.
 Please contact us for more information.

 - Can I embed Zing in my open source project or in software that I sell?